Space Saving Small Bathroom Ideas

 Baths can be a bit of a luxury these days.
 Sometimes it's difficult finding time in the day to fit one in.
 Sometimes it's difficult finding the space in your home for a bath, let alone a shower bath.
 Bear in mind that homebuyers look for at least one bathtub when househunting.
 But, if you're decorating a second bathroom or an ensuite maybe you can do away with a bath entirely and opt for a shower room to save space instead.https://www.pinterest.co.uk/pin/266979084140133008/

-A slipper bath is perfect for small bathrooms.
+A smaller sized slipper bath is perfect for small bathrooms.
 One end is raised higher for leaning against and they are shorter in length, making them ideal for fitting into a smaller floor plan.
 Another discrete option is a sunken bath that's built into your floorboards.
 It requires a bit more work than a freestanding bath, but it can make the room airier, and save a lot of space for the rest of your furniture and fittings.
+Or, you can opt for an alcove tub which is good for small spaces.

 Save space with your choice of sinks